CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-02.md

-# Lab 02: Building and Customizing Prompt Flows with LLM
+# Lab 02: Building and Customizing Prompt Flows with LLM and Prompt tools

 ## Lab Overview